KingpinDk/KingpinDK/README.md

 <!--• 📫 How to reach me:
       <i><i/>
 • 😄 Pronouns: ...-->
-• ⚡ Fun fact: 93% of People visit this will definitely reach out to me.
-Let's Build together
+• ⚡ Fun fact: 93% of People who visit this page will definitely reach out to me.
+Don't be shy.
+Let's Build together I mean projects!!!